Gossip Girl season 5

 The fifth season of the American teen drama television series Gossip Girl premiered on The CW on September 26, 2011, and concluded on May 14, 2012, consisting of 24 episodes.
 Based on the novel series, that consists of twelve titles, including one prequel, of the same name by Cecily von Ziegesar, the series was developed for television by Josh Schwartz and Stephanie Savage.
 The CW officially renewed the series for a fifth season on April 26, 2011.

-Concept

-The show Gossip Girl focuses on wealthy teenagers living in Manhattan on the upper east side.
-There is an unknown identity named Gossip Girl, that the show is based around, this is a blog that sends out blasts about the main characters and essentially gives a drama dump.
-Throughout six seasons of the show, the characters grow and create a close bond with each other, while also falling into the drama.
-The show goes on to depict character development and their lives through the years.
-The show ends where you find out who Gossip Girl is, and watchers get to see the group come together and form the bonds they were longing for the entire production.

 Synopsis

 The season premiere (Yes, Then Zero) was set in Los Angeles, California, where Serena has a job on a film set.
 Nate Archibald begins an affair with Diana Payne, an older woman with many secrets, and begins working at The New York Spectator.
 Still posing as Charlie Rhodes, Ivy Dickens also begins working there.
 Dan Humphrey's first book, Inside, is published.
 Blair Waldorf receives life-changing news and is still stuck in the love triangle between Chuck Bass and Louis Grimaldi, and begins seeking comfort from the unlikeliest of people, Dan Humphrey.
 Serena van der Woodsen's family have multiple bombshells uncovered after one of their own dies.
 Charlie's real identity is revealed to everyone, as is who put her up to it and why.
 Serena and Nate make it their mission to uncover who is behind Gossip Girl once and for all.
 Everyone is rocked by the return of Bart Bass to the Upper East Side.
 Serena and Blair face problems in their friendship because Blair is dating Dan who Serena still loves.